mvdwetering/service.huecontrol/readme.md

 Hue Control
 ===========

+> Note that I am not actually using (and therefore maintaining) this addon anymore.

 About
 -----
 Hue Control is a Kodi addon that can change your hue lights when starting a movie.